zherenx/ScannerApp/README.md

 * Camera view (CameraViewController.swift)
 * Library view (LibraryViewController.swift)
+* Recording detail view (RecordingDetailViewController.swift)
 * Configuartion view (ConfiguationViewController.swift)

 DualCameraViewController is responsible for dual camera capture, which is not ready for code review.

-DepthViewController is a cl that I used to test the depth related API, which will not be included in any releases.
+DepthViewController is a class that I used to test the depth related API, which will not be included in any releases.

 ## Development Notes